dugerij/ulinzi_assess/README.md

 ## About <a name = "about"></a>

 This project provides a **FastAPI-based REST API** that serves a **Hugging Face fine-tuned sentiment analysis model** for classifying news headlines.
+The model being deployed is a fine-tuned distilbert model fine-tuned for this task and available on my [Huggingface profile](https://huggingface.co/Dugerij/news_sentiment_classifier).

 The API allows users to: